EQPolar/frontend-nanodegree-mobile-portfolio/README.md

 4. Git branch "gh-pages" added so project can be served by git-hub.
 In this example the build/ directory is part of the repo, this is not a good practice but is done so that the example can be hosted from github.
+If it was my project I would probably have a src/ and build/ directory, but I don't want to change the project structure too much.

 5. Optimze main.js file.
   - three changes made to the loop that moves the pizzas, comments in the main.js file near line 501